AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-streaming-data.md

 These types of request details are also visible in the Network tab.
 Filter for calls with "interact" to locate the call and they are in the Request Payload Headers:
     ![](assets/websdk-debugger-networkTab.png)

-## Validate data in Experience Platform
+## Validate the dat in Experience Platform

 You can validate that data is landing in Platform by looking at the batches of data arriving in the dataset.
 I know, it's called streaming data ingestion but now I'm saying it arrives in batches.
 It does stream in real-time to Profile, but arrives in 15-minute batches to the data lake.